 A Bleeder resistor is connected across a capacitor to drain its stored charge.
 It may be permanently connected or switched.
 In switched types, there is a trade-off between the time for the capacitor to discharge to a safe level and the quiescent power loss.

-The challenge is to choose a bleeder resistor with a value low enough so it will discharge the capacitor in the shortest possible time but high enough so it does not compromise the normal operation of the system.
+The challenge is to choose a bleeder resistor with a value low enough to discharge the capacitor in the shortest possible time but high enough so it does not compromise the normal operation of the system.
 Safety should always be a prime consideration when choosing the resistor value.

 High Voltage Balancing Resistor

 In high voltage DC bus applications, it is common to build a capacitive reservoir to eliminate supply line ripple effects.
-Generally, two capacitors in series are used each rated at half the bus voltage.
-Capacitors are often chosen with an equal value to share the voltage equally across them.
+A basic circuit includes two (equal value) capacitors in series.
+Each rated at half the bus voltage.

 Voltage Regulation Circuits

-Voltage regulators are used to regulate AC or DC voltages but DC voltage regulators are the most common.
+Voltage regulators can regulate AC or DC voltages, but DC voltage regulators are the most common.
 The two main types of voltage regulators are linear and switching.

-In linear shunt regulators, a high voltage thick film resistor is used to dissipate current to ground.
-In Linear series regulators a resistor is used to bias the base of a series voltage element (usually a FET).
+In linear shunt regulators, a high voltage resistor dissipates current to ground.
+In Linear series regulators a resistor biases the base of a series voltage element (usually a FET).

-Voltage regulators may be constructed using only discrete components or using an integrated circuit.
-An integrated circuit based approach is the most common as it has several potential advantages.
-The discrete high voltage resistor approach is used in more specialist applications.
+Voltage regulators can use only discrete components or an integrated circuit.
+The integrated circuit based approach is the most common with the discrete approach used in more specialist applications.

 The discrete component approach tends to deliver improved performance at a potentially lower cost.
 It may also deliver improved power handling.
-Discrete high voltage resistors (particularly when combined with a heatsink) may dump excess energy as heat.
+A discrete thick film high voltage resistor (particularly when combined with a heatsink) can dump excess energy as heat.

 Voltage Divider Circuits

-To minimise the differences between the two resistors requires careful selection of materials.
-Resistor pairs for voltage divider circuits are often manufactured using the same resistor ink material.
+To minimise the differences between the two resistors careful selection of materials is required.
+Thick film resistor pairs for voltage divider circuits are often manufactured using the same resistor ink material.

-In order to achieve the divider ratio with one resistor ink print the primary, high voltage, resistor is normally a long meander, whilst the secondary, low voltage, resistor is normally an inverse gain block, or rectangular, resistor.
-This can cause differences in resistor performance.
+To achieve the divider ratio with one resistor ink print the primary, thick film high voltage, resistor is normally a long meander, whilst the secondary, low voltage, resistor is an inverse gain block, or rectangular, resistor.

-Choosing the correct high voltage resistor for a particular application can be complex.
+Choosing the correct thick film high voltage resistor for a application can be a challenge.
 The restricted standard range of resistor values, power ratings and package styles can further complicate the situation.
-Sometimes the only solution can be to use an application specific high voltage resistor designed and manufactured by a specialist supplier.